Saturday, September 14, 2024

 Inspecting those numbers – most people can come up with explanations for the variability.
 Explanations of policies under any President responsible for the numbers is doubtful.
 Reagan and his “trickle down” economic policies were a mainstay of Republican rhetoric for decades and he has the worst inflation rate.
 The most likely difference between the Trump and the Biden figures was decreased demand and unemployment under Trump creating less demand and pricing pressure and then increased employment, financial incentives, and pent-up demand as the pandemic improved under Biden.

 The rhetoric of the economy often leads people to come up with lists of commonly purchased items and how those prices have been affected.
-First off – price inflation is expected irrespective of who is in the White House, but encourage anyone to not take these lists at face value and do an easy recheck.
+First off – price inflation is expected irrespective of who is in the White House, but I encourage anyone to not take these lists at face value and do an easy recheck.
 Here is one I did not too long ago after somebody posted their list of inflated items on Facebook.

 Note that the GOP version in the first two columns does not match the prices I got off a Walmart web site on May 7, 2024.
 The GOP version shows uniform increases in all prices between 2020 and 2024 and that is not the case.
 Half of the items are less than they were in 2020 (see sparklines in last column).
 Anyone can do this exercise when they see these postings about price increases of common items over time.
+Secondly, there are factors that affect these prices that no President or country could conceivably control.
+A good example is coffee.
+Brazil and Vietnam are the largest producers and their production is currently affected by drought and climate change.
+Despite the current decreased production coffee prices are not as high as they were in 1976-1977 when over 70% of Brazilian coffee was affected by a frost and coffee prices doubled to $4.19/pound or $19/pound corrected to 2022 dollars.

 Do these lists really prove anything in terms of the candidates?
 Not really because once again inflation is expected.
 The political rhetoric is such that the GOP is portraying the current inflation as catastrophic.
 Certainly, the higher end of the range that Trump describes has not happened.
 A much more reliable index of inflation is available from the Federal Reserve.